Please make a contribution right now to support St. Joseph Center where we need help the most using this PayPal link:

 St. Joseph Center deeply values our supporters’ contributions.
 To ensure their privacy is respected, we follow these policies:

-We never share donor or volunteer information with any other businesses, agencies, or organizations (except as mandated by law).
+We never sell, trade, or share donor or volunteer information with any other businesses, agencies, or organizations (except as mandated by law).

 - We do not send mailings on behalf of other organizations.